Chucarosaurus

 Chucarosaurus (meaning "indomitable reptile") is an extinct genus of titanosaurian dinosaur from the Late Cretaceous (middle Cenomanian–lower Turonian) Huincul Formation of Argentina.
-The genus contains a single species, C. diripienda, known from various limb bones.
+The genus contains a single species, C. diripienda, known from various limb and pelvic bones.

 Discovery and naming

 The Chucarosaurus holotype specimen, MPCA PV 820, was discovered in sediments of the Huincul Formation, dated to the middle Cenomanian–lower Turonian ages of the late Cretaceous period, at Pueblo Blanco Natural Reserve in Río Negro Province, Argentina.
 The specimen consists of a complete left humerus, partial left radius, complete left metacarpal II, left ischium, partial left femur and fibula, partial right tibia, and partial indeterminate metapodial, all of which belong to one individual.
-An additional specimen (MPCA PV 821), consisting of a left femur and tibia, was also referred as a paratype.
+An additional specimen (MPCA PV 821), consisting of a left femur and tibia, was assigned as the paratype.

 In 2023, Agnolin et al. described Chucarosaurus diripienda, a new genus and species of colossosaurian titanosaurs, based on these fossil remains.
 The generic name, "Chucarosaurus", combines "chucaro", a Quechua word meaning "hard and indomitable animal" with the Latin word "saurus", meaning "reptile".
 The specific name, "diripienda", is derived from a Latin word meaning "scrambled".

 Description

 Chucarosaurus was a large, slender-limbed titanosaur.
 Its femur was roughly 1.9 m long, somewhat smaller than the estimated 2.5 m length of the femur of Argentinosaurus.
-The forelimb was shorter than the hind limb, with a humerus 78% the length of the femur, as is typical of titanosaurs but unlike some basal titanosauriforms such as brachiosaurids.
+The forelimb was shorter than the hindlimb, with a humerus 78% the length of the femur, as is typical of titanosaurs but unlike some basal titanosauriforms such as brachiosaurids.
 As in other colossosaurs, the deltopectoral crest of the humerus was thickened in its distal half.
 The ischium has a shorter, more robust iliac peduncle than in other titanosaurs.